sguox002/leetcode/leetcode-all.md

 <<-783	Minimum Distance Between BST Nodes    		53.4%	Easy
 absolute difference, just do inorder traversal.
 ->>

-<<-814	Binary Tree Pruning    		73.3%	Medium
-prune all subtree with all 0.
-postorder traversal
-->>

 <<-834	Sum of Distances in Tree    		44.9%	Hard
 given a tree representing as a list of edges. return the sum of distance from i to all other nodes. this is mostly about optimization since a lot of paths are revisited.